taproots-wisdom/torc/README.md

 * Fee accrual and conversion via `processFees`, followed by distribution with a 45/45/10 recipient split.
 * Fee-exempt vs fee-paying swap paths (recipient pays on buys; sender pays on sells).
 * Using router “supporting fee-on-transfer” swap functions for sells to avoid UniswapV2: K reverts.
-* Threshold, partial distribution, and paused pair transfers.
+* Threshold and partial distribution pair transfers.
 * Router allowance flips and pair address idempotence.

 ---